ApocalypseDesign/ad_public/Tools/README.md

 * **ADinterface** was an attempt to create a stylish display-mode selection dialog in Delphi, then compile it to a DLL and use this DLL from C++.
 It worked, but we never actually used it in a demo (we ended up writing these dialogs directly in C++/Win32 API).

-* **VAdesso-alpha2** (which stands for "Visual Adesso") was a first attempt to create a WYSIWYG demo contruction tool.
+* **VAdesso-alpha2** (which stands for "Visual Adesso") was a first attempt to create a WYSIWYG demo construction tool.

 * **VAdesso-v0.5.4** is the latest version of our WYSIWYG demo sequencing tool.
-It was intended only for software demos and it's quite functional, even if it wasn't yet production-ready.
+It was intended only for software demos and it's quite functional, but not yet production-ready.

 * **ADplayer** was a simple player for demos created using VAdesso (there was also a ActiveX version of this player in the works, that could be used to run demos inside Internet Explorer).